Blog post

 Why public sector social listening looks different in Singapore

 A consumer brand tracking product mentions and a government agency tracking policy sentiment operate under fundamentally different constraints.
-For example, when a policy change is announced by the Ministry of Health to change to MediShield Life premiums, the public response unfolds simultaneously across Forums like r/singapore in English, Mandarin-language Facebook groups, Malay WhatsApp forwards, and Tamil-language commentary threads.
+For example, when a policy change is announced by the Ministry of Health to change to MediShield Life premiums, the public response unfolds simultaneously across Forums in English, Mandarin-language Facebook groups, Malay WhatsApp forwards, and Tamil-language commentary threads.
 Each community reacts differently, and missing any one of them means missing the voices of entire demographic segments.

 The challenge is structural and according to the Personal Data Protection Commission, Singapore’s PDPA provides an exemption for publicly available data, making it one of the most permissive regulatory environments in Southeast Asia for social listening.
 However, publicly available data only covers what individuals have disclosed on platforms with public settings.
 The moment a Facebook user changes their privacy settings, the exemption no longer applies.
 Government agencies must navigate this boundary carefully, particularly when aggregating data that could be linked back to identifiable individuals.